 The dissertation must be publicly defended to the satisfaction of the Final Oral Defense Committee (FODC).
-The FODC is formed by the program coordinator in consultation with the DAC chair; it is approved by the Associate Dean for Graduate Studies and Research and appointed by the Vice Provost for Graduate Studies.
+The FODC is formed by the program coordinator in consultation with the DAC chair; it is approved by the Associate Dean for Graduate Affairs and Research and appointed by the Vice Provost for Research and Graduate Studies.

-A complete guide for forming the DAC and the FODC, and preparing the dissertation, including the dissertation research proposal, the dissertation defense schedule and deadlines, is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+A complete guide for forming the DAC and the FODC, and preparing the dissertation, including the dissertation research proposal, the dissertation defense schedule and deadlines, is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.

-For registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.
+For registration details, please refer to Master's Thesis, Professional Project and Dissertation under the Academic Policies and Regulations section of this catalog.